 FCR-D provision from an FCR providing entity with limited energy reservoirs (LER) shall be continuously available in normal state.
-As of triggering of alert state4 and during the alert state, each FCR-D providing entity with limited energy reservoirs shall be able to fully activate FCR continuously for a time period of 15 minutes5.
+As of triggering of alert state8 and during the alert state, each FCR-D providing entity with limited energy reservoirs shall be able to fully activate FCR continuously for a time period of 15 minutes9.

-Recharging of FCR-D (upwards) is only allowed if the frequency has remained above 49.9 Hz for X seconds.
-Discharging of FCR-D (downwards) is only allowed if the frequency has remained below 50.1 Hz for X seconds.
-The delay X shall be randomly selected from a Uniform distribution $U(15\ s,\ 45\ s)$ and be updated for each activation.
-FCR providing entities without the ability to implement a randomised delay are allowed to use a static delay of $60\ s$.
+Recharging of FCR-D (upwards) is only allowed if the frequency has remained above 49.9 Hz for T seconds.
+Discharging of FCR-D (downwards) is only allowed if the frequency has remained below 50.1 Hz for T seconds.
+The delay T shall be randomly selected by the providing entity from a uniform distribution $U(15 \ s, 45 \ s)$ and be updated for each activation.
+FCR providing entities without the ability to implement a randomised delay are allowed to use a static delay of 60 s.

 FCR-D providing entities with partially or fully depleted energy reservoirs shall restore full nominal capacity within 120 minutes of the allowed start of recovery.
 The recovery process shall be initiated and completed as soon as possible.
 For entities recharging via the power grid, the maximal recharge rate is limited to 34% of procured capacity.
-In case of a new disturbance during the recovery process an FCR providing entity shall be able to stop the recovery and start provision of service.
+In case of a new disturbance during the recovery process an FCR providing entity shall be able to stop the recovery and start activation of the reserve with the available energy.